LinShiqi047/PatchAutoAugment/README.md

 # PatchAutoAugment
-## Learn the optimal augmentation policies for different regions of an image and achieve the joint optimal on the whole image
+Learning the optimal augmentation policies for different regions of an image and achieve the joint optimal on the whole image

+## Introduction
-The code is coming soon
+The paper can be found [here](https://arxiv.org/abs/2103.11099).
+The code is coming soon.

 ![patchlevel-automatic-data-augmentation](https://github.com/LinShiqi047/PatchAutoAugment/blob/main/figure/imagelevel_v.s_patchlevel.jpg)
 ![PAA_framework](https://github.com/LinShiqi047/PatchAutoAugment/blob/main/figure/framework.jpg)